-The FN Minimi has an excellent reputation on reliability and firepower, and the latest reports on failures ofM249 SAW weapons in Iraq are attributed to the age of the weapons used – most ofthe current issue M249 in US Army are more than 10 years old and quite worn out.
+The FN Minimi has an excellent reputation for reliability and firepower.
+Reports from the field of failures of M249 SAW weapons in Iraq are attributed to the age of the weapons in question not to their design.
+Most of the M249’s in the US Army were more than 10 years old at the time and quite worn out.

-The M249 has an alternative feed system, which allows to use disintegrating metallic belts as a primary feed option, or M16-type box magazines as a back-up feed option.
-The belt is feed using the top feed unit, the magazines are inserted through the magazine port, located at the left side of the receiver and angled down.
-The Flip-up dust covercloses the magazine port when it is not in use, serving also as a belt guide.
-When magazine is in place, this cover raises up and closes the belt-way to avoiddual feeds and jams.
+The M249 has an alternative feed system, which allows it to use disintegrating metallic belts as a primary feed option, or M16-type box magazines as a back-up feed option.
+The belt is fed using the top feed unit, the magazines are inserted through the magazine port, located at the left side of the receiver and angled down.
+The Flip-up dust cover closes the magazine port when it is not in use, serving also as a belt guide.
+When the magazine is in place, this cover raises up and closes the belt-way to avoid dual feeds and jams.

 Since the belt feed uses additional power to pull the belt through the gun, the rate of fire with the belt is somewhat slower (~ 750 rpm)than the rate of fire with magazine feed (~ 1000 rpm).
 The latest SPW and Mk.46 mod.0 versions of the Minimi have no magazine feed module as a weight-saving measure.
 The belts are fed from special 200 round plastic boxes that can be clipped beneath the receiver.
 All Minimi versions fire from an open bolt to ensure optimal barrel cooling between bursts.

 The folding bipod is mounted under the gas chamber, and the gun has provisions for tripod or vehicle mountings.
 The open sights are standard, with the availability of a wide variety of optical and night sights for SPW and Mk.46 versions fitted with Picatinny rails.